 European integration through interregional cooperation

-Regions have the authority to implement policies that support the energy transition, such as building codes, renewable energy targets, and energy efficiency programs.
-They can take a more holistic approach by considering the entire energy system, including energy production, distribution, and consumption.
+• Regional approach: Regions can take a more holistic approach to green energy transition by considering the entire energy system, including energy production, distribution, and consumption.
 They can identify local energy resources, infrastructure, and demand, thus design tailored solutions to address specific needs.

 Expertise and collaboration fueling change